 Yes, in most cases.
 However, we simply ask that you properly credit items from the collection.
 This helps honor the many volunteers and donors who over the past century helped catalogue and preserve the items, and it enables people to easily find the original source of your material.
-Even when casually posting photographs or documents on Facebook or other social media websites, please credit the archives of the Aurora Town Historian's Office.
-Please note that some photographs and documents in the archives have special citation requirements, many of which were placed on them by the generous donors.
+Even when casually posting photographs or documents on social media websites, please credit the archives of the Aurora Town Historian's Office.
+Some items in the archives have special citation requirements, many of which were placed on them by the generous donors.
 Additionally, while many of the documents and photographs in the collection are in the public domain, some may be subject to copyright.
-Those who publish such items (even casually on the Internet) are responsible for ensuring that copyright laws and courtesies are followed.
+Those who reproduce such items (even casually on the Internet) are responsible for ensuring that copyright laws and courtesies are followed.
+Please refer to the "Copyright Notice & Guidelines for Reproduction of Photographs and Other Materials" on the Historian's website for additional information.